Lartu/ldpl/README.md

 If you prefer [Snap](https://snapcraft.io/), you can install LDPL by running `snap install ldpl-lang`.

+Bear in mind that these other installation methods may install an outdated version of LDPL, as they are maintained by external contributors.

 ## Learning LDPL and Read the Docs